 As you age, you start to think more about your legacy and protecting your family’s financial security.
 You want to leave things in order for the ones you love after you’re gone, but you’re concerned you won’t be accepted for full life insurance because of your age.
-We’ve asked Chantal Marr of LSM Insurance to share with us her knowledge about this topic.
-Chantal is a licensed life insurance broker who regularly contributes to such Canadian publications as Money Sense and the Toronto Star.
+We’ve asked Lorne Marr of LSM Insurance to share with us his knowledge about this topic.
+Lorne is a licensed life insurance broker who regularly contributes to such Canadian publications as Money Sense and the Toronto Star.

 It is important to know that now, in the times of COVID-19, the life insurance industry is changing rapidly.
 Due to limited physical proximity, in-person medical tests are nearly impossible.
 That is why the share of insurance policies that can be sold without in-person medical exams grows significantly.
 These are either “Medically Underwritten Policies without Medical Exam’ (harder to get for seniors due to their age) or “No Medical Life Insurance” policies (more about it in the section 5).

 Life Insurance for Seniors – Useful to Know

 1. You’re entitled to go fishing (for eligibility requirements): A traditional fully underwritten whole life or universal life policy gives you coverage for life, pays out the insurance benefit upon your death and includes an investment component of accumulated cash value.
 Whether you are eligible depends on an initial screening process that considers factors like health, age, gender and history of prior claims.
 If you are unsure if you qualify, find out what information is needed by submitting a preliminary inquiry at a few insurance agencies.